gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 on the clients.

-The former acts as a sort of 'filter' translator for the FOPS- i.e. it allows entry operations to hit posix, blocks certain inode operations like read (unwinds the call with ENOTCONN) and unwinds other inode operations like write, truncate etc. with success without winding it down to posix.
+The former acts as a sort of 'filter' translator for the FOPS- i.e. it allows entry operations to hit POSIX, blocks certain inode operations like read (unwinds the call with ENOTCONN) and unwinds other inode operations like write, truncate etc. with success without winding it down to POSIX.

 The latter. i.e. the arbitration logic present in AFR does the following: